Understanding Arlington’s Connection to the Capital Trails Network

 Creating Awareness of the Network

-On April 13, 2019, Opening Day for Trails, people across the region will host fun trail cleanups and 5k races on the trails.
+Every spring people across the region will host fun trail cleanups and 5k races on the trails to celebrate Opening Day for Trails.
 These events will aim to raise awareness of the Capital Trails Network and build support for existing and future trail project.

 Whether you’ve been out on the trail all year long or have been waiting for warmer weather, Opening Day for Trails is a great way to officially kick off the spring season and celebrate the 456 miles of the Capital Trails Network.